Pre-eclampsia: Genetic factors

 Despite a lack of knowledge on specific causal mechanisms of pre-eclampsia, there is strong evidence to suggest it results from both environmental and heritable factors.
 A 2005 study showed that women with a first-degree relative who had a pre-eclamptic birth are twice as likely to develop it themselves.
 Furthermore, men related to someone with affected birth have an increased risk of fathering a pre-eclamptic pregnancy.
 Fetuses affected by pre-eclampsia have a higher chance of later pregnancy complications including growth restriction, prematurity, and stillbirth.

 The onset of pre-eclampsia is thought to be caused by several complex interactions between genetics and environmental factors.
 Our current understanding of the specifically heritable cause involves an imbalance of angiogenic factors in the placenta.
-Angiogenesis involves the growth of new blood vessels from existing vessels, and an imbalance during pregnancy can affect the vascularization, growth, and biological function of the fetus.
+Angiogenesis involves the growth of new blood vessels from existing vessels.
+An imbalance during pregnancy can affect the vascularization, growth, and biological function of the fetus.
 The irregular expression of these factors is thought to be controlled by multiple loci on different chromosomes.
 Research on the topic has been limited because of the heterogeneous nature of the disease.
-Maternal, paternal, and fetal genotypes all play a role as well as complex epigenetic factors such as whether the parents smoke, maternal age, sexual cohabitation, and obesity.
-Currently, there is very little understanding behind the mechanisms of these interactions.
+Maternal, paternal, and fetal genotypes play a role, as do complex epigenetic factors such as whether the parents smoke, maternal age, sexual cohabitation, and obesity.
+There is very little understanding of the mechanisms of these interactions.
 Due to the polygenic nature of pre-eclampsia, a majority of the studies that have been conducted thus far on the topic have utilized genome-wide association studies.

-One known effector of pre-eclampsia is the fetal loci FLT1.
+One known effector of pre-eclampsia is the fetal locus FLT1.
 Located on chromosome 13 in the q12 region, FLT1 codes for Fms-like tyrosine kinase 1, an angiogenic factor expressed in fetal trophoblasts.
 Angiogenic factors are crucial for vascular growth in the placenta.
 An FLT1 soluble isoform caused by a splice variant is sFLT1, which works as an antiangiogenic factor, reducing vascular growth in the placenta.
 A healthy, normotensive pregnancy is characterized by a balance between these factors.
 However, upregulation of this variant and overexpression of sFL1 can contribute to endothelial dysfunction.
-Reduced vascular growth and endothelial dysfunction manifest primarily in maternal symptoms such as renal failure, edema, and seizures.
+Reduced vascular growth and endothelial dysfunction manifest primarily in maternal symptoms such as kidney failure, swelling, and seizures.
 However, these factors can also lead to inadequate oxygen, nutrient, or blood supply to the fetus.
-Furthermore, in this loci region, several single-nucleotide polymorphisms (SNPs) have been observed to impact the overexpression of sFL1.
+Furthermore, in this locus region, several single-nucleotide polymorphisms (SNPs) have been observed to impact the overexpression of sFL1.
 Specifically, SNPs rs12050029 and rs4769613's risk alleles are linked with low red blood cell counts and carry an increased risk of late-onset pre-eclampsia.